solidmetanoia/langapp/readme.md

 Create a Cordova ver.
 (Running version exists, needs a public server)
 Create a repo specifically for Cordova ver. with React replaced by React Native
 Raise / reset difficulty (Raise difficulty to max by writing 'hard souls')
-Button only / text only modes (Text only available through hard mode)
 Design changes
+~~Button only / text only modes~~ Gotta make user write the word after all

 # Ez
 composer update